WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LEDs/index.md

 | Blue   | 2.7V - 3.6 V  | 20mA             |
 | White  | 1.9V - 2.4V   | 30mA             |

-White LEDs are usually a blue LED with a coating that makes the light white, however, some higher-end white LEDs actually have red, green, and blue LEDs in them which light in unison to create white.
+White LEDs are usually a blue LED with a coating that turns the light white, however, some higher-end white LEDs actually have red, green, and blue LEDs in them which light in unison to create white.

-Powering blue LEDs can be tricky on `3.3V` because many of them have more than a `3.3V`<sub>`f`</sub>, requiring them to be driven by a special circuit that increases voltages.
+Powering blue LEDs can be tricky on `3.3V` because many of them have more than a `3.3V`<sub>`f`</sub>, requiring them to be driven by a special circuit that increases the voltage if there is only `3.3V` available, as in the case with the digital output on Meadow and Netduino.
 However, it's much easier just to use blue LEDs with a smaller voltage drop.
 There are many that have as low as `2.65V`<sub>`f`</sub>.
 So if you're using `3.3V` to power your LEDs, make sure that you check the voltage drop on them when purchasing them.

 ### Red, Green, Blue (RGB) LEDs

-Red, Green, Blue (RGB) LEDs are available that have all three color components in a single package.
+RGB LEDs are available that have all three color components in a single package.
 By varying the amount of current to each leg, nearly any hue in the rainbow can be created.

 Through-hole RGB LEDs will have a "common" leg that's longer than the rest, which could be anode or cathode, depending on if they're _common anode_ or _common cathode_: